Strategy Execution – The Definitive Guide To Boost your Strategy Execution Skills

 - 9. Strategy and Strategy Execution Trends

-1. Strategy Execution needs a sound Strategy
+1. Successful Strategy Execution needs a sound Business Strategy

-1.1.
-7 things every leader should know about strategy
+This is my most popular guide: 7 things every leader should know about strategy

 1.2.
 7 Habits of great strategists

-But besides knowing what strategy is all about, you also need to cultivate the right attitude.
 I’ve come across many strategists in my career.
 Some were bad.
 Most were average.
 Only a few were truly incredible.
 The things that great strategists do on a day-to-day basis may not show up on the average radar.
 But for those who look carefully, they become visible.